Madballs: Comic books

-Marvel Comics's former children's comics subsidiary Star Comics released a three-issue miniseries (September–November 1986), which continued with issue #4 (June 1987) as a bi-monthly comic book.
+Marvel Comics's former children's comics imprint Star Comics released a three-issue miniseries (September–November 1986), which continued with issue #4 (June 1987) as a bi-monthly comic book series.
 The series was cancelled with issue #10 (June 1988).
-The main villains of the comic book were Dr. Frankenbeans, who was in many ways similar to Victor Frankenstein, and his bumbling assistant Schnivelitch, who resembled Igor.
+The main villains of the comic book were Dr. Frankenbeans (a nominal spoof of Victor Frankenstein), and his bumbling assistant Schnivelitch, his Igor-type assistant.

 Marvel UK released a one-shot issue called Madballs Annual (1988).
 Produced by Marvel UK in hardcover format, it reprints the comic book story of the creation of the Madballs by Dr. Frankenbeans and also features games and activities.

 Madballs re-releases

 In early 2006, toy company Art Asylum announced that it had partnered with original rights holder American Greetings to revive the Madballs toys, with both classic characters and new designs.
 Toy company Basic Fun Inc. took up the task of producing/selling the new Madballs designed by artist James Groman, who worked on the original line.
 As of November 2007, the toys began appearing in toy stores in the U.S.